Steven Connor: Academic career

 In 1979 or 1980, Connor joined Birkbeck College, University of London, as a lecturer in English.
 He was promoted to senior lecturer in 1990, made Reader in Modern English Literature in 1991, and appointed Professor of Modern Literature and Theory in 1994.
 He held two senior positions at the college: he was Pro-Vice-Master for International and Research Students between 1998 and 2001; and College Orator between 2001 and 2012.
-From 2002 to 2012, he additionally served as Academic Director of the London Consortium, a graduate school of the University of London that specialised multidisciplinary programs.
+From 2002 to 2012, he additionally served as Academic Director of the London Consortium, a graduate school of the University of London that specialised in multidisciplinary programs.

-In October 2012, Connor was appointed the Grace 2 Professor of English in the Faculty of English, University of Cambridge.
+In October 2012, Connor was appointed as Grace 2 Professor of English in the Faculty of English, University of Cambridge.
 He was also elected a Fellow of Peterhouse, Cambridge.

+In 2023 he became Director of Research in the Digital Futures Institute, King's College, London.

 Personal life

 In 1984, Connor married Lindsey Richardson.
 Together they had one daughter.
 They divorced in 1988.
 In 2005, Connor married Lynda Nead.
 Together they have two sons.
 Nead is an art historian and academic.